chaitu092/know-my-product/README.md

-# know-my-product

-# 🛍️ ItemInsight – AI-Powered Product Info & Price Estimator
+# know-my-product🛍️📦  – Type a Product, Get Smart Info – It's That Easy

 **ItemInsight** is a lightweight AI-powered application that delivers concise product summaries and real-time estimated prices in Indian Rupees (INR).
 Powered by cutting-edge Large Language Models (LLMs) like **GPT-4.1**, **Qwen**, and **LLaMA 3**, it’s perfect for quick product research, comparison, and market value estimation.